 This act applies to legal entities which are incorporated or continued under the International Business Companies Act (Chapter 270) – i.e. IBCs.

 This legislation was introduced to address the concerns expressed by the Council of the European Union (EU) with respect to the absence of economic substance requirements for companies doing business in and through Belize.
 The enactment of this legislation reinforces Belize’s commitment to meeting the international requirements on tax transparency.

 An “included entity” is an IBC that is engaged in one or more of the following Relevant Activities outlined in the ES Act:

 *as a holding company, engaged, or where one or more of its subsidiaries is engaged in one of the activities listed above.

 A “non-included entity” is an IBC that does not conduct relevant activities in Belize or an IBC that is tax resident in a jurisdiction other than Belize, that is not included in the EU list of non-cooperative jurisdictions.

-The substance requirements of the ES Act shall only apply to include entities that are tax residents in Belize.
+The Belize Economic Substance requirements of the ES Act shall only apply to include entities that are tax residents in Belize.

 In the absence of such evidence, the entity will be regarded as an included entity that is subject to the substance requirements of the Act.